 Giving Compass’ Take:

-• Forbes highlights nine individuals who are transforming philanthropy through innovation, investments, and charitable giving.
+• Ollie Williams highlights nine philanthropists who are transforming philanthropy through innovation, investments, and charitable giving.

 • Do your philanthropic practices need a review?
 How are organizations you work with dealing with new challenges and ideas?